cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/platform-in-depth-workstation.md

 {{<image src="img/docs/azimuth-images/azimuth-attach-volume-page.jpg" caption="New volume" wrapper="col-3 mx-auto text-center">}}

 You can also detach or delete an existing volume in your tenancy.
-It is particularly important to note that you should only manually detatch or delete a volume that you manually attached or created, not the ones created with the platform.
+It is particularly important to note that you should only manually detach or delete a volume that you manually attached or created, not the ones created with the platform.